TheNotary/edu-offline-webapp-demo/README.md

 This is my first time using SHA.js.
 It's the library responsible for creating a hash of the user's password.
 This hash is used to symmetrically decrypt/ encrypt data in the offline database.
 I haven't done anything to vet it's qualifications for encrypting actual production PHI data.
 Nor have I put much thought in the actual encryption scheme being leveraged by the app, it just encrypts all data as it stores it in the offline DB, and decrypts it as it loads from there.
 More research must be taken to determine the soundness of this scheme and gauge what level of security is being offered.

+###### Security Controls

+The offline login needs to expire after a set time.
+This should be as easy as deleting the decryption key from the storage, but was not pursued due to time constraints.
+Most health care companies document 15min idle timers to be the approved application behavior generally.

 ###### Offline Data Capacity

 Chrome currently supports 957,600 MB of storage on my local personal laptop.
 Will the HDD on the client machine support that much storage?
 Will the client have chrome configured in a way that supports an approximate Terrabyte of offline storage?
 Will the client even allow the use of Chrome as opposed to more well tested browsers such as IE5?
 Some thought may need to be put into